Car Hauler Design – Trailer Research

 Frame 5 Inch

-For the 5000 lb. pickup, this is a marginal design.
+For the 5000 lb. pickup, this is a marginal car hauler design.
 According to these results, it is just below the failure threshold.
-(Note the Max stress label.)
-So, this is possible, but don’t take it on a rough road.
+(Note the Max stress.)
+So, this is possible, but not on a rough road.

-The Suburban is heavier, but shorter, so let’s try it on 5″ C-Channel.
+The Suburban is heavier, but shorter, so we will try it also on 5″ C-Channel.

 Suburban

-For all practical purposes, the stresses are the same.
+For all practical purposes, the stress is the same.
 That shows us that wheelbase makes a big difference.
-The lighter vehicle with a longer wheelbase results in nearly the same tilt deck stress.
+The lighter vehicle with a longer wheelbase results in nearly the same car hauler design stress.

 Car Hauler Design 6 inch